-This biography, non-fiction, picture book is a hardcover edition was published by Philomel Books on September 15, 1994 and has 48 pages.
+biography, non-fiction, picture book that was published by Philomel Books on September 15, 1994 and has 48 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Chicken Sunday, The Keeping Quilt
+Other books by this author which I have reviewed include Chicken Sunday, The Keeping Quilt

 A children’s picture book (6 – 10) remembering Pinkus Aylee, a colored boy in the Union Army who saved another.